 Ugly Sweater Party Games and Activities

 - Have an ugly sweater contest.
-Have kids strut their stuff and show off their ugly sweaters to a panel of juddges (other party guests).
+Let the kids strut their stuff and show off their ugly sweaters to a panel of judges (other party guests).
 Let everyone vote for their favorites in a selection of categories (ugliest, tackiest, brightest, funniest, etc.).
 Award trinket prizes to the winners.

 - Make an ugly sweater.
 Divide kids into groups and give each group a plain sweater and a stockpile of tacky embellishments.
 Set a timer and tell them to create the ugliest sweater they can before time runs out.

 Perhaps the obvious parting gift for an ugly Christmas sweater party would be an actual ugly Christmas sweater.
-Because kids will already be wearing their own, however, you could give them another ugly accessory to match.
-Ideas include ugly Christmas socks, ties, headbands, scarves, hats or mittens.
+Because kids will already be wearing their own, you could give them another ugly accessory to match.
+Ideas include ugly Christmas socks, ties, headbands, scarves, hats, or mittens.